The name of the Society shall be Harrogate and District Family History Society (H&DFHS).

 - A copy of the accounts shall be made available to members and presented for approval at the Annual General Meeting.

-- The members of the Executive shall each be indemnified by the Society against any liability claims or demands arising from any action done in good faith by them on behalf of the Society or its members in the administration of the Society and its activities.
+- The members of the Committee shall each be indemnified by the Society against any liability claims or demands arising from any action done in good faith by them on behalf of the Society or its members in the administration of the Society and its activities.